dominickpastore/pymd4c/README.md

 addition, it provides an HTML renderer built on top of the parser to provide HTML output directly.

-PyMD4C provides Python bindings for both.
+PyMD4C provides Python bindings for both, plus some convenience features built on top.
 The goal is to provide a simple and fast interface for applications that just need to translate Markdown to HTML, while providing flexibility for applications that need to do more.

 Brief installation instructions and examples are below, but see the [full documentation][docs] for more detail.